jodymgustafson/undoable-var/readme.md

-# Undoable Variable
+# Undoable Wrapper

-Implements a variable with support for undo/redo.
+Implements a wrapper for a variable with support for undo/redo.
+Why?
+Because I needed undo/redo support and couldn't find one that suited my needs or had adequate documentation.

 ## Install